EOS-Mainnet/governance/eosio.system/eosio.system.contracts.md

 {{ payer }} accepts that the quantity of RAM available in the network can be modified by the network's Block Producers.

 {{ receiver }} will be unable to sell any utilized RAM until any information stored in that RAM has been freed.
-Ths process of freeing RAM will be subject to the terms of the other smart contracts with which {{ receiver }} will interact.
+The process of freeing RAM will be subject to the terms of the other smart contracts with which {{ receiver }} will interact.

 {{ receiver }} accepts that rounding errors resulting from limits of computational precision may result in less RAM being allocated.